Our Services

 Even if you suspect anemia, keep an open mind.
 If treatment doesn't relieve your symptoms, your doctor may investigate:

 Fatigue and shortness of breath warrant attention, but you don't always need to rush to the emergency room.
-If you're experiencing these symptoms and want to better understand what might be causing them before seeing a doctor, try using a Medically approved LLM Symptom Checker Chat Bot to receive personalized guidance and insights based on your specific symptoms.
+If you're experiencing these symptoms and want to better understand what might be causing them before seeing a doctor, you can check your symptoms online with Ubie's free AI symptom checker to receive personalized insights based on your specific concerns.

 With proper diagnosis and treatment, most people recover energy levels and reduce breathlessness.
 However, if symptoms persist or worsen, further evaluation is vital.

 Remember, fatigue and shortness of breath have many possible causes beyond anemia.
 If you experience these symptoms, especially with red-flag signs, speak to a doctor.
-For a convenient way to assess your symptoms from home and understand when you should seek care, use this Medically approved LLM Symptom Checker Chat Bot.
+For a quick and convenient way to assess your symptoms from home and determine whether you should seek care, try Ubie's AI-powered symptom checker.
 Always consult a healthcare professional about anything that could be life-threatening or serious.

 (References)